Analysts expect to see significant changes this April with the US economy, inflation, and mortgage rates.

 - Easier Condominium Sales

 Condominium owners and buyers have previously been at a disadvantage when trying to use the Federal Housing Authority (FHA) support to get a home mortgage.
 Single-family homes could get better FHA mortgage deals than condominiums.
-This recently changed late last year.
+But this changed not too long ago.